skitapa/publish.el/README.md

 Answer questions.
 See to it that you leave the password empty when it asks for it.

-then copy the contents from ~/.ssh/id_rsa.pub to ~/.ssh/authorized_keys on the remote server.
+Then copy the contents from ~/.ssh/id_rsa.pub to ~/.ssh/authorized_keys on the remote server.

 Now you should be able to ssh to that server without typing a password.